Consumer Reports has no financial relationship with advertisers on this site.

-Since that erroneous study was published, numerous other studies have found no connection between autism and vaccines, according to Wendy Sue Swanson, M.D., a pediatrician at Seattle Children’s Hospital and spokeswoman for the American Academy of Pediatrics.
-(Get a rundown of all the medical studies about vaccines for children and autism here, and more on the topic from the CDC here.)
+Since that erroneous study was published, numerous studies have found no connection between autism and vaccines, says Wendy Sue Swanson, M.D., a pediatrician at Seattle Children’s Hospital and a spokeswoman for the American Academy of Pediatrics.

 Swanson says she understands why people might think the two are linked.
 The MMR vaccine is administered at the same phase in children’s lives when they may first begin to show signs of autism spectrum disorder, such as not responding when called by name, seeming oversensitive to noise, and more.

 Myth 2: It’s Safer to Space Out Kids' Vaccines